erkamoral/todolist_app/README.md

 # Features

-- you can add a new task to their to-do list.
+- you can add a new task to your to-do list.
-- you can list their tasks in the list like complete/incomplete
+- you can list your tasks in the list like complete/incomplete
-- you can change state of todos like complete/incomplete
+- you can change state of tasks like complete/incomplete
-- you can change the status of the todos, name
+- you can change the status of the tasks, name
-- you can remove todos
+- you can remove tasks
 - all movements are written to the database (Mongodb)